Stalking the world wide wilderness for advanced German lessons online?

 This is for the advanced German learner who wants to wonder about the mysteries of the world in a different language!

-LingQ has a whole smorgasbord of resources and tools for learning German.
+LingQ is an advanced German app (it also caters to lower levels) with a whole smorgasbord of resources and tools for learning German.
 There are hundreds of hours of German materials for you to enjoy, from podcasts to news articles to recipes!
 LingQ has built-in tools like vocabulary lists and a dictionary to help you learn as you read or listen.

 Advanced German learners will love that you can import any German content into LingQ to use as a custom-made lesson.